-To download a brief video tutorial on downloading and installing the program, click the icon below
+To download a brief video tutorial on downloading and installing the N1MM Logger Classic program (the instructions for Plus are broadly similar), click the icon below

-2. Full Install
+2. Full Installer

-Installing N1MM Logger for the first time requires that you download two files - the Full Install and the Latest Update.
-The Full Install file changes infrequently, whereas the Latest Update file changes often, sometimes more than once per week.
+Installing N1MM Logger+ for the first time requires that you download two files - the Full Installer and the Latest Update.
+Except during beta testing, he Full Installer file will change infrequently, whereas the Latest Update file changes often, sometimes more than once per week (daily during beta testing).

-Locate the Full Install file on the download site under the menu selection >Files >Full Install.
-Save the file, named N1MM-FulIInstaller.exe, to your download directory or the desktop of your PC.
+Locate the Full Installer file on the download site under the menu selection >Files >Full Install.
+Save the file, named N1MM Logger+ FullInstaller [version number].exe, to your download directory or the desktop of your PC.